craigsward/craigsward.github.io/_posts/2022-01-24-class-schedule.md

 **Friday Hatha:** 8am online on Zoom, please contact Angela for the Zoom code

 **Anytime** Contact me about any of my Zoom (video) classes on a pay as you go basis, I usually have three available at any one time and you can watch them where and when you like.
 Ideal to learn at your own pace.
+There are £5 per recording.

 Pricing:
 Per Class shown above